What Is Hedge Betting?

 It does take some expert knowledge and a level of skill to put yourself in a position to successfully hedge a bet - this technique is most commonly used by professional gamblers, who understand the markets extremely well.

-Furthermore, it won’t always be possible to guarantee a profit on a certain event, so you shouldn’t make the assumption that you’ll find an opportunity to hedge a bet later on.
+Furthermore, it won’t always be possible to lock in a profit on a certain event, so you shouldn’t make the assumption that you’ll find an opportunity to hedge a bet later on.

 To illustrate the principle, we’ll take football as an example - specifically, the Premier League.